Valheim Mining Guide

 You can find Valheim Iron in the Swamp biome, although it's not quite as easy as getting the Copper and Tin you've dug up in the Black Forest Biome.
 The easiest Iron to access is found in Sunken Crypts, a dungeon in the Swamps akin to the Burial Chambers of the Black Forest.
 Unlike Burial Chambers, however, the Sunken Crypts are locked.
 You can't get in until you've acquired the Swamp Key by beating the game's second boss.

 Once inside, you'll be able to get Scrap Iron by digging away at "Muddy Scrap Piles."
-These big piles of garbage typically block the doors in the Sunken Crypts, so be careful -- you may find that there are some enemies on the other side of the pile you're digging into it.
+These big piles of garbage typically block the doors in the Sunken Crypts, so be careful — you may find that there are some enemies on the other side of the pile you're digging into.
 Scrap Iron can also be discovered in chests within the Sunken Crypts.

 You can also get Scrap Iron from the occasional Muddy Scrap Pile hidden under the surface of the Swamp or by Mining the Ancient Armor in the Mistlands Biome.

 Silver can be used to make Weapons and Armor.
-Critically, it's an integral component to making the Capes that protect you from the cold.
+Critically, it's an integral component that's used to make Capes that protect you from the cold.

 Have a tip, or want to point out something we missed?
 Leave a Comment or e-mail us at tips@techraptor.net